overturetool/vdm2c/readme.md

 ### Running tests

-Please set this property to point to the tests in the repo: `git@gitlab.au.dk:into-cps/vdm2c-exploration.git` `-Dcexamples.path=/path/to/vdm2c-exploration/vdm` and `-DVDM_LIB_PATH="/path/to/vdm2c-exploration/c-examples/lib"`
+* To run the tests one must pass the location of the VDM library as a property `-DVDM_LIB_PATH="/path/to/vdm2c-exploration/c-examples/lib"`

 # Notes